aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 Adversarial Threat Landscape for Artificial-Intelligence Systems.
 Maintained by MITRE, the same team behind ATT&CK.
 It catalogs 16 tactics, 84+ techniques, and documented real-world case studies of how attackers actually attack AI systems.

 ATLAS describes threats.
 It does not prescribe methodology or mitigations.
 You use it *after* completing a MAESTRO or STRIDE-AI exercise to verify that your coverage addresses known adversarial techniques.
 If you cannot map your threat model's findings to ATLAS techniques, you have gaps.

+MITRE ATLAS is often confused with a threat modeling methodology.
+It is a threat catalog, not a process.
+It tells you what threats exist, not how to find them in your system.

 **Use it always**, as a coverage validation step, not as the primary modeling tool.